* As an Amazon affiliate, this site earns from qualifying purchases.

 • GospelJohn 12:20-33: Jesus predicts his death and the need for us to follow and serve him, even if it means giving up our own lives for his sake.
 Through our service to Jesus and by giving up our lives for his sake, we can inherit eternal life and share in his glory.

-Mass Readings for 5th Sunday in Lent Year C
+Mass Readings for the 5th Sunday of Lent Year C

-See resources, homilies, and more for the 5th Sunday in Lent Year C readings here.
+See resources, homilies, and more for the 5th Sunday of Lent Year C readings here.

 • First ReadingIsaiah 43:16-21: God, who controls nature and armies, urges to forget the past and see His new works: paths in wilderness, rivers in deserts, providing for His chosen people, made to praise Him.